cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

   remaining one-cell mismatch on a Gregorian-like ``cftime`` case, so the release path keeps ``cftime`` on the exact safe tiled fallback until the fast-path semantics are field-identical;
-- spell/run-length indices, which likely need a different algorithm because the bootstrap cannot be reduced to independent daily counts.
+- spell/run-length extension beyond the simple day-of-year percentile case.
+As of Friday, July 31, 2026, simple one-threshold day-of-year percentile spell reducers such as ``sum_of_spell_lengths`` now use an optimized compiled union-mask path after Kraken validation against ``master``.
+More complex spell cases still fall back.

-For spell/run-length work, the likely direction is a two-stage design:
+For future spell/run-length optimization work, the likely direction is a two-stage design:

 - compute or bootstrap a daily exceedance mask first, reusing the current substitute-year percentile machinery;